aporeto-inc/gaia/doc/documentation.md

 Type: `integer`

-The length of the rql query part that is valid.
+The length of the RQL query part that is valid.

 Default value: